canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### If too long, prefer dividing the tutorial

-Tutorials are self-sufficient, but they can nonetheless build upon each other (You can link from the requirements section of the first step, for example).
+Tutorials are self-sufficient, but they can nonetheless build upon each other (you can link from the requirements section of the first step, for example).
 One tutorial could require another tutorial to be completed first.
 And if you are reusing the same code, ensure you provide a repository as a starting point.

-If a tutorial is too long, consider breaking it up in several pieces.
+If a tutorial is too long, consider breaking it up into several pieces.
 However, ensure all tutorials present a distinct objective.

 ### Don’t have too many steps

 Steps should be concise and tutorials should be rather short.
 Consequently, you shouldn’t have too many steps in your tutorial.
-We don't want to make the attendee desperate by glancing at the number of remaining steps before tutorial completion.
+We don't want to make the reader desperate by glancing at the number of remaining steps before tutorial completion.

 ### Each step should be rewarding

-As a writer, you should try to keep the attendee entertained at each step and this is achieved by careful story building.
+As a writer, you should try to keep the reader entertained at each step and this is achieved by careful story building.
 Each step should end on concrete progress towards the end goal.
 It should be, if possible, tangible and interactive, so that the reader can be familiarised with notions introduced by the step.

-You can aslo finish a step on a "cliffhanger", you will get bonus attendee commitment points!
+To earn bonus reader commitment points, finish a step on a "cliffhanger"!

 ### Make intentional mistakes

 This could seem counter-intuitive at first.
 However, learning by fire (or rather, by error here) is a key way of learning new things.
 Executing, erroring, analyzing and fixing has multiple benefits:

 * Users will be familiar with a particular error, and even if they don't remember explicitly how to fix it the next time they encounter it, they will have some clue and some deja-vu feeling which will guide them towards its resolution.
 * Providing the perfect answer from the start hides complexity and a lot of non-formally written subtleties.
-Forcing attendees to face them will ensure that the tutorial written doesn’t take these subtleties as a given and will greatly help newcomers.
+Forcing readers to face them will ensure that the tutorial written doesn’t take these subtleties as a given and will greatly help newcomers.

 positive
 : A concrete example of this is, in the "Create your first snap" tutorial, how we introduce building a snap.
 After creating the parts, we immediately build the snap and install it.
-Then, we try to execute one of the snap binary, but no such command is found!
+Then, we try to execute one of the snap binaries, but no such command is found!
 That way, we can introduce the fact (in the following step) that binaries are not exposed by default as part of the snap.
 We can use this "mistake" to introduce further concepts.

 ### External links in tutorials

 Links to external website are forbidden during a tutorial.
 We don’t want people's attention diverted from the task they are going through (which emphasize the fact that each step should have enough knowledge to be self-sufficient).
-In particular, do not link the attendee to the reference documentation.
+In particular, do not link the reader to the reference documentation.
 We want to keep the user’s attention on the current task only.
 Download links are allowed though.

-As previously written, only the first and last steps can (and probably should) link to external documentation, for prerequisites or learning more on a particular topic.
+As previously written, only the first and last steps can (and probably should) link to external documentation for prerequisites or learning more on a particular topic.
 The same rule applies to external websites for libraries or frameworks.

-The only exception to this rule is for linking to source code, when it's used as a checkpoint in the tutorial (eg. "your code should look like this").
+The only exception to this rule is when linking to source code that is being used as a checkpoint in the tutorial (eg. "your code should look like this").

 Of course, this doesn’t concern key tutorial actions happening on a given website, like Launchpad, GitHub, login.ubuntu.com, etc.